McHenry County, IL

 - Any financial impact that is a direct result of this complaint is a civil matter and not the responsibility of MCAC.

-- Barking dog complaints are difficult to follow-up.
-Our officers are dispatched for barking complaints, but it is common that the dog is quiet when the officer arrives.
+- Be advised that if you live within a city/municipality, we encourage the public to contact their local police department as McHenry County Animal Control only addresses barking issues in unincorporated McHenry County.
+Barking dog complaints are difficult to follow-up on, as the dog(s) are usually quiet when the officer arrives.
 The officer must hear and document the barking; the officer may issue a notice of public complaint to the dog owner.

 - Animal Control will pick up a stray cat IF you have it contained.
 We do not place traps for cats.
 Live traps can be rented or purchased at local stores.
 However, we do not encourage trapping for cats as it is too easy to trap raccoons, opossums, or skunks by mistake.
 A permit from the Illinois Department of Natural Resources is required for trapping nuisance wildlife.